syncfusion-content/maui-docs/MAUI/Busy-Indicator/IndicatorColor.md

-## Background in .NET MAUI BusyIndicator (SfBusyIndicator)
+## Overlay Background in .NET MAUI BusyIndicator (SfBusyIndicator)

-SfBusyIndicator provides option to set the Background.
+SfBusyIndicator provides option to set the overlay background.
 This can be done using `OverlayFill` property.

 {% tabs %}